In the Tavern

 Robyn slammed his empty tankard on the table.
 “What the deuces are you saying, damn it?”

 “No need to get angry,” Eireen said defensively.
 “You’ve no more a claim to me than half the men in this place.”
 She sighed.
 “And besides, who knows?
 I haven’t seen or heard from him in a week.
-Maybe he’s decided he’s already had his fill.
+For all I know, he’s decided he’s had his fill.
 That’s what I was hoping to talk to ye aboot – about.”

 Robyn eyed her suspiciously.
 “Aboot?
 Eireen, you’ve taken a fancy to him, haven’t you?
-God’s blood!
+God’s tooth!
 I should have known this would happen.
 Devil damn him!”